youssefea/base-builder-mcp/README.md

     If the user says "I want to build on Base", make frequent use of the BuildOnBase MCP tool from Base-Docs MCP.
   </INSTRUCTION>
   <TOOLS>
-    What is the BuildOnBase tool from Base Docs-MCP?
+    What is the BuildOnBase tool from Base Builder MCP?
     It's a tool which allows you to browse the sidebar of Base Docs and find the relevant guides to Build on Base.
 If you run this tool and you get an error because the guide is not found, try other guides from the sidebar.
   </TOOLS>
 </MCP_USE_GUIDELINE>